compiler-research/CppInterOp/docs/UsingCppInterOp.rst

 Loading Dynamic shared library
 ==============================

-The CppInterop comes with using it is a dynamic shared library, **libclangCppInterOp.so** which resides in the CppInterOp/build/lib/.
+The CppInterop comes with using it is a dynamic shared library, which resides in the build/lib/ after building CppInterOp following the instructions in :doc:`Installation and usage <InstallationAndUsage>` .

 .. code-block:: bash

     libInterop = ctypes.CDLL("./libclangCppInterOp.so")

-The above method of usage is for Python; for C, we can include the headers of the library.
+The above method of usage is for Python on Linux; for C, we can include the headers of the library.
 Including this library in our program enables the user to use the abilities of CppInterOp.
 CppInterOp helps programmers with multiple verifications such as isClass, isBoolean, isStruct, and many more in different